harshaman/harshaman/README.md

 ## Hello, folks! 👋
-### My name is Aman Harsh and I am a Software Developer, currently pursuing my Masters in Computer Science and Engineering at University at Buffalo.
+### My name is Aman Harsh and I am a Masters grad majoring in Computer Science and Engineering from University at Buffalo, SUNY, currently working as a Full-Stack Software Developer at Expedia Group.

 ### My specialities include quickly learning new skills and programming languages, problem solving, working in an agile environment, object oriented design, and the MVC method of organising code.
 So far, I have Java, Spring Framework, MyBatis, Python, C/C++, ReactiveX Java, REST, Javascript, Apache Solr, Android, PostgreSQL, CockroachDB, MongoDB, HTML, CSS, JSP, Jenkins and Git/Github under my belt.
 I've started learning Golang, React.JS and Machine Learning.